ehrpg/qstar/docs/perks.md

 ### Health III

-Upon taking Health III you immediately add the average of your race's health dice (rounded down) to your character's total health pool.
+Upon taking Health III you immediately add the average of your races health dice (rounded down) to your characters total health pool.
 This effect stacks with **Health I** and **Health 2**.

 **Price**: 2 000